SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 We would like to revisit the implementation of `+`.

 Here is a possible solution:
-- It creates a new die handle
+- It creates a new die handle.
-- It iterates over the die of the receiver and add them to the new hd handle
+- It iterates over the die of the receiver and add them to the new `hd` handle.
-- It grabs the die of the aDieHandle.
+- It grabs the dice of the aDieHandle.
 Here we need to introduce the getter `dice`.

 ```